pdffiller/qless-php/README.md

 ### Running A Worker

-The Qless PHP worker was heavily inspired by [Resque](https://github.com/chrisboulton/php-resque)'s worker, but thanks to the power of the qless-core lua scripts, it is much simpler and you are welcome to write your own (e.g. if you'd rather save memory by not forking the worker for each job).
+The Qless PHP worker was heavily inspired by [Resque](https://github.com/chrisboulton/php-resque)'s worker, but thanks to the power of the qless-core lua scripts, it is much simpler, and you are welcome to write your own (e.g. if you'd rather save memory by not forking the worker for each job).

 As with resque...